 Jerusalem Center for Near Eastern Studies

 The Brigham Young University Jerusalem Center for Near Eastern Studies is an educational and cultural center created for study in the Near East, emphasizing religion, the humanities, and the social sciences.
-The Jerusalem Center has four principal goals:
+The Jerusalem Center has three principal goals: